MicrosoftDocs/sql-docs/docs/database-engine/install-windows/view-and-read-sql-server-setup-log-files.md

  This workflow produces a single summary log, and either a single Detail log for an RTM installation, or two Detail logs for when media is slipstreamed.

- Datastore files contain a snapshot of the state of all the configuration objects that are being tracked by the setup process, and are useful for troublshooting configuration errors.
+ Datastore files contain a snapshot of the state of all the configuration objects that are being tracked by the setup process, and are useful for troubleshooting configuration errors.
 XML dump files are created for each execution phase and are saved in the Datastore log subfolder under the time-stamped log folder.

  The following sections describe [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Setup log files.